Brunner-neutrino-lab/nEXO-3D-Model-Display-Program/README.md

 ## Usage

 1. **Start the Visualization**:
-   - Run the main control script: (not finished yet)
+   - Run the main control script: GUI_program_with_LEDs.py
+   - GUI will allow the user to choose options before running simulation

 2. **Interacting with the Model**:
    - The LEDs will display different data sets including muons, 2vbb, 0vbb, ROI background data, and Xenon 137 data.